Crash Twinsanity (PlayStation 2, Xbox)

 Specifically: This page has been on the "todo" list for four years now.

-Crash Twinsanity is a very, very, very unfinished game that was heavily rushed, and as a result a lot of unused content remains on the disc.
+Crash Twinsanity is a very, very, very unfinished game, and as a result a lot of unused content remains on the disc.

 * Finish rewriting, as not much has been done other than the bob and the description.